nehaljwani/team.exiv2.org/book/IMaEA.md

 <div id="13-24">
 ### 13.24 Software Development

 As this is the first and last book I will ever write, I'd like to close the discussion of _**Project Management**_ with some thoughts and opinions about how software is developed.
-Management have been searching for the silver bullet that will cause projects to be delivered on time, to budget, with great performance, few bugs and low cost maintenance.
+Management have been searching for the silver bullet that will cause projects to deliver on time, to budget, with great performance, few bugs and low cost maintenance.
 This search has been proceeding for more than 50 years.
 We've made some progress.
 However system complexity out-strips our management and control tools.
 The challenges are immense.

 I've seen different approaches used.
-In the IT world, people involved in systems development adopted the _**drawing office**_ model and adapted it.
+In the IT world, people involved in system development adopted and modified the _**drawing office**_ model.
 In the drawing office, you have draftsmen working on drawing boards and engineers working at desks.
 The engineers do the design and the draftsmen draw it.
-This was method was modified and the systems analysts became the designers and the programmers created the code.
+The systems analyst was the designer and the programmers created the code.
 They work in a strict regime of SSADM - the Standard Structure Analysis and Design Methodology.
 This is often called "The Waterfall Method".
 It's horrible.
 It's inflexible, slow and very expensive.
-It's amazing that anything can be delivered that way.
+It's amazing that anything can be delivered this way.

-When I worked at West Anchors, the analysts had promoted all the programmers to programmer/analyst.
+When I worked at West Anchors, the analysts promoted all the programmers to programmer/analyst.
 So the programmer had to do the programming and the work of the analyst.
 This enabled the analyst to concentrate on office politics.
 The QE team at West Anchors didn't test anything.
 They approved the test plans written by the programmer/analyst and they inspected the test logs required to prove that the programmer/analyst had done all the work.
 The parrot phrase of everybody who wasn't a programmer/analyst was "I'm not technical" which meant "I'm not going to help you, so don't ask.
 And, by the way, I am superior to you and you will do exactly what I tell you to do.".

-Before I retired, the circus started to adopt Scrum.
+Before I retired, the circus started adopting Scrum.
 Loads of meetings.
 The project is divided into two-week _**sprints**_.
 There were two days of _**review**_ meetings at the end of every sprint.
 Two days of _**planning**_ meetings at the start of every sprint.
 Daily _**stand-up**_ meetings which were usually about 1 hour.
 And I'm sure I've forgotten other pointless meetings.
 Sometimes people say they are _**agile**_.
 I haven't figured out what that is.
 I think it's some kind of "Let's not bother looking ahead.
 It'll be great if or when it's delivered.".
-And of course, all software development engineers _**(except me)**_ are geniuses who never create bugs, never document and never help co-workers.
-Their code is perfect - or so they tell me.
+And of course, all software development engineers _**(except me)**_ are geniuses who create perfect code and therefore no reason to document or help lesser co-workers.

 In the last 10 years we have seen AI move out of the lab and into our homes, cars and phones.
 Probably 50% of code development time is spent on test related activity.
-Perhaps in the future, the AI will undertake some of that work.
+Perhaps in future, AI will undertake more of that work.
 Remember it works 7x24, never takes a vacation and works very quickly.
 I have high hopes that AI can be used to automate testing in future.

 There is a method of developing code that works for me and that's to do everything myself.
 This model doesn't scale.
 However it is effective.
 Do I create bugs?
 Of course, I do.
 However I find and fix them.
 Many of the best people with whom I worked in Silicon Valley use this approach.
 And when I think about it, that's exactly how Andreas created Exiv2.